 This vehicle marking is No.232, 2nd Company, 653rd Heavy Anti-Tank Battalion, Eastern Front, Summer 1944.

-I added a dirt to the wheels and a caterpillar tracks more, than the upper armor plates.
+I added dirt to the wheels and caterpillar tracks more than the upper armor plates.
 The paint to come off condition is just right, I suppose.

 At first, the dark yellow of Mr. Hobby Aqueous hobby color looked very whitish, but after doing three colors of camouflage, it was seeming exactly in the good shade.

-I did not usually do much tipping when it was the camouflage painting, but performed this vehicle a little too much.
-In fact, I love tipping.
+I did not usually do much tipping when it was the camouflage painting but performed this vehicle a little too much.
+I love tipping.

 The coating came off here and there.

-When I began a modelling, (when I re-started after my interruption), I paint it only in Humbrol and sometimes I painted it only with the Creos lacquer and tried it in various ways.
-Now I have lacquer, aqueous and enamel so the best is I use it properly depending on a scene.
+When I began modeling, (when I re-started after my interruption), I paint it only in Humbrol and sometimes I painted it only with the Creos lacquer and tried it in various ways.
+Now I have lacquer, aqueous, and enamel so the best is I use it properly depending on the scene.